shaohuisheng/amlogic/readme.txt

 Hello OSS.
-Git is distributed free software.
+Git is free software distributed the GPL.